Your limited company may be liquidated (wound up) if it cannot pay people or organisations it owes money to (its creditors).

-- reaching an agreement with the creditor to pay the debt in the future, eg by using a Company Voluntary Arrangement
+- reaching an agreement with the creditor to pay the debt in the future, for example by using a Company Voluntary Arrangement

 - putting your company into administration

-Your creditors can apply to the court to have your company wound up if you don't deal with the statutory demand.
+Your company's creditors can apply to the court to have your company wound up if it does not reply to the statutory demand.

 Someone has asked a court to wind up your company

-Your creditors can apply to a court to close down your company if you don't pay your debt or deal with the request for payment.
+Your company's creditors can apply to a court to close down your company if it does not pay its debts or deal with a request for payment.
 They do this by making an application called a 'winding-up petition'.

 The creditor can withdraw the petition if your company pays the debt or makes an arrangement to pay it.

-The court can put the company into provisional liquidation if there's a risk that the company's assets will be removed before the petition can be dealt with.
-This usually means shutting the company and putting property and assets under the control of a court official.
+The court can put the company into provisional liquidation if there's a risk that the company's assets will be removed before the winding up order is granted.
+This usually means shutting the company and putting property and assets under the control of a provisional liquidator appointed by the court.

 The court has issued a winding-up order

-The court issues a winding-up order if it decides your company can't pay its debts and is insolvent.
+The court issues a winding-up order if it decides your company cannot pay its debts and is insolvent.
 A liquidator will be appointed.
 They will take control of the company and its assets.